stadlar/IST-FUT-FMTH/docs/ÍST WA 316_2022 IOBWS 3.0 Technical Guidelines.md

 Another goal achieved by adopting the NextGenPSD2 Framework is the transition from SOAP to a REST-like API defined by a version of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) [@OpenAPISpecification].
 Along with support for modern authentication and authorization standards, this addresses some of the perceived complexity in adapting IOBWS to use cases, platforms and programming languages that have come to the fore after the release of the previous IOBWS versions.

-ÍST {{spec_id}} includes information on common implementation details and cross cutting concerns related to the the technical specifications that together form IOBWS version 3.
+ÍST {{spec_id}} includes information on common implementation details and cross-cutting concerns related to the technical specifications that together form IOBWS version 3.
 It is intended to be an evolving document with each minor version issued as a new workshop agreement.
 The process for this is described in [section @sec:ws_maintainance].

 # Scope